bhupathii/console-text/packages/dashboard/SETUP.md

 1. **"Callback Error"**: Usually means environment variables are missing or incorrect
 2. **OAuth redirect URI mismatch**: Ensure the redirect URI in Google Console matches exactly
 3. **Supabase connection issues**: Verify the URL and service role key are correct
+4. **Database schema issues**: Make sure you ran the complete setup script

 ### Testing Locally:

 1. Create a `.env.local` file in the dashboard directory with the same variables
 2. Run `npm run dev`
 3. Test the authentication flow

+### Debugging Steps:

+1. Check Vercel deployment logs for errors
+2. Verify all environment variables are set correctly in Vercel
+3. Ensure Google OAuth redirect URIs are configured properly
+4. Check that the Supabase database schema is set up correctly with both schemas
+5. Test that your Supabase service role key has proper permissions

 ## Support